Do you “feel the fear” when asked to do some Public

 Never – never – never finish with questions; far better to

 ask for questions five or ten minutes before the end.
+Deal

 with the questions and then summarize for a strong finish.